techidaily/site-ai-editing-video/source/_posts/new-2024-approved-guide-adding-audio-in-wondershare-filmora.md

 ![preview of the adjusted audio tracks](https://images.wondershare.com/filmora/article-images/2023/04/preview-of-the-adjusted-audio-tracks-in-filmora.gif)

+And here we are, done!!!
+Now you can easily surprise your friends with your master-like audio handling.
+Before we wind up our guide, we'll answer some of the frequently asked questions about the audio mixer of Filmora.
+So let's dive right into it.

 <!-- affiliate ads begin -->
 <a href="https://homestyler.sjv.io/c/5597632/1943750/22993" target="_top" id="1943750">
   <img src="//a.impactradius-go.com/display-ad/22993-1943750" border="0" alt="https://techidaily.com" width="300" height="90"/>